Nialljb/CISO/README.md

    4. MRIQC (optional)
    5. curate bids
 3. Select either a subject or a session.
-4. Run the bids-hype-iso gear
+4. Run the bids-ciso gear
 5. Gear places output in Analysis

 ### Use Cases